Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ms-MY/learn-accounts.md

 Most wallets generate a mnemonic phrase for users to back up their wallets and generate a private key from the mnemonic.
 Not all wallets use the same algorithm to convert from mnemonic phrase to private key.

-Subkey and AXIASolar-JS based wallets use the BIP39 dictionary for mnemonic generation, but use the entropy byte array to generate the private key, while full BIP39 wallets (like Ledger) use 2048 rounds of PBKDF2 on the mnemonic.
+Subkey and AXIA-JS based wallets use the BIP39 dictionary for mnemonic generation, but use the entropy byte array to generate the private key, while full BIP39 wallets (like Ledger) use 2048 rounds of PBKDF2 on the mnemonic.
 As such, the same mnemonic will not generate the same private keys.
 See [Substrate BIP39](https://github.com/axia-tech/substrate-bip39) for more information.

 ### Derivation Paths

-Many AXIASolar key generation tools support hard and soft derivation.
+Many AXIA key generation tools support hard and soft derivation.
 See the [Subkey documentation](https://substrate.dev/docs/en/knowledgebase/integrate/subkey) for details and examples of derivation path formats.
-The AXIASolar-JS Apps and Extension as well as Axia Signer support custom derivation paths using the same syntax as Subkey.
+The AXIA-JS Apps and Extension as well as Axia Signer support custom derivation paths using the same syntax as Subkey.

 Some wallets will automatically add derivation paths to the end of the generated mnemonic phrase.
-This will generate separate seeds for separate paths, which allows separate signing keys with the same mnemonic, e.g. `<mnemonic phrase>//axiasolar` and `<mnemonic phrase>//axialunar`.
+This will generate separate seeds for separate paths, which allows separate signing keys with the same mnemonic, e.g. `<mnemonic phrase>//AXIA` and `<mnemonic phrase>//axialunar`.
 Although you may correctly save the mnemonic phrase, using it in another wallet will not generate the same addresses unless both wallets use the same derivation paths.

-AXIASolar and AXIALunar both have paths registered in the [BIP44 registry](https://github.com/satoshilabs/slips/blob/master/slip-0044.md).
+AXIA and AXIALunar both have paths registered in the [BIP44 registry](https://github.com/satoshilabs/slips/blob/master/slip-0044.md).

 > **Warning:** You must have both the parent private key as well as the derivation path to arrive at the key for an address.
 Do not use custom derivation paths unless you are comfortable with your understanding of this topic.